torsjonas/ifpa-api/README.md

 ifpa-api
 ========

-A node wrapper class for the International Flipper Pinball Association (IFPA) API.
-Basically a translation of the PHP wrapper heyrocker/IfpaApi.
+A Promise based node client for the International Flipper Pinball Association (IFPA) API.

 Installation
 ============